vsillan/game-server-programming-course/assignments/assignment_3.md

 ## 3. Create a PlayersController class

-The first responsibility of the controller is to define the endpoints for the API.
+The first responsibility of the controller is to define the routes for the API.
 Define the routes using attribute.

 The second responsibility is to handle the business logic.
 This can include things such as generating IDs when creating a player, and deciding which properties to change when modifying a player.